Doug Moe: Denver Nuggets (1980–1990)

-Moe also served an unsuccessful stint as a head coach for the Philadelphia 76ers (1992–93), with his son David Moe as an assistant coach.
-In 1979, he led the Spurs to the conference finals.
-His overall NBA head coaching ledger stands at 628–529 (.543) and his wins are the 19th-most in NBA history, though he is not in the Hall of Fame.

-Coaching style

 Moe used a run-and-gun offense which had his team shoot before the opponent's defense had set up.
 He ran almost no plays, instead relying on ball movement, screens and constant cuts to the basket.
 Players were not to hold onto the ball for longer than two seconds.
 The movement of the ball was predicated on what the defense allowed.
 "You can't diagram it, you can't put a pencil and paper to it.
 If you do, you're doing an injustice to the system", said former Nuggets assistant Allan Bristow.
 Moe simply said, "The passing game is basically doing whatever the hell you want."

 Moe's passing strategy was adopted from North Carolina head coach Dean Smith.
 Smith, normally a conservative coach, thought that the passing game could work with the right players, but he did not believe players would be smart enough to execute it at all times.

 Though his offensive strategy led to high scores, Moe's Denver teams were never adept at running fast breaks.
 His teams at times appeared to give up baskets in order to get one.
 He disputed the fact that his teams did not play defense, attributing the high scores to the pace of the game.